Clan Jetties Penang – Historical Village Living

 The best way to experience the village life of the Clan jetties is to live there.
 You can book a stay or rent a simple room here.

-The best time of the day to experience the Clan Jetties is in the early morning, around 7 am.
+The best time of day to experience the Clan Jetties is early in the morning, around 7 a.m.

-If you are staying, you can witness the locals going about their daily morning rituals.
+If you stay, you can witness the locals going about their daily morning rituals.

 You can witness morning prayer at the home altar or the temples.